pylint-dev/pylint/doc/faq.rst

 4.7 How can I tell Pylint to never check a given module?
 --------------------------------------------------------

-With pylint < 0.25, add "#pylint: disable-all" at the beginning of the module.
+With Pylint < 0.25, add "#pylint: disable-all" at the beginning of the module.
 Pylint 0.26.1 and up have renamed that directive to "#pylint: skip-file" (but the first version will be kept for backward compatibility).